abhishekpattnaik/portfolio/README.md

-# vCard - Personal Portfolio
+# Abhishek's Portfolio

-A modern, responsive personal portfolio website built with HTML, CSS, and JavaScript.
+A simple and responsive personal portfolio website built with HTML, CSS, and JavaScript.
-Showcase your experience, skills, projects, and contact information in a clean, interactive format.
+Showcase my experience, skills, projects, and contact information in a clean, interactive format.

 ## Features